max2442/CSE584-Midterm/README.md

 To Generate the Data run generate_data.py:
   Make sure to download "train.tsv" from https://github.com/google-research-datasets/wiki-split/tree/master and that it is in the same directory as generate_data.py

-To Train and Evaluate the Model (including generating ROC Curves and saving best model) run train_and_eval.py:
+To Train and Evaluate the Model (including generating ROC Curves and saving the best model), run train_and_eval.py:
   Make sure that total_data.csv is in the same directory as train_and_eval.py